Adventist Health Partners with WinWire to Accelerate their Technology Transformation, Enhance their Data Analytics Strategy, and Make Critical Decisions Faster

-SANTA CLARA, Calif., July 11, 2023 /PRNewswire/ -- WinWire, a leading Microsoft Solutions Partner, and Adventist Health are pleased to announce their partnership to enhance Adventist Health's data analytics capability on Microsoft Azure.
+HYDERABAD, India, July 12, 2023 /PRNewswire/ -- WinWire, a leading Microsoft Solutions Partner, and Adventist Health are pleased to announce their partnership to enhance Adventist Health's data analytics capability on Microsoft Azure.
 The partnership aims to create a modern, integrated data analytics estate on Microsoft Azure and Power BI technologies to harness data into a cohesive data fabric that will provide meaningful insights and actionable information.

 The data analytics estate solution will provide Adventist Health with cost-effective integration, access to structured and unstructured data, improved performance, real-time insights, and advanced analytics.
 It will also provide cloud-based deployment, integrated security, self-service features, and efficient data management.